wp-plugins/paypal-pay-buy-donation-and-cart-buttons-shortcode/readme.txt

 == Description ==

-This plugin adds "paypal_button" shortcode to display pay now, buy now, donation and add to cart PayPal buttons with facility to customize they paypal checkout page.
+This plugin adds "paypal_button" shortcode to display pay now, buy now, donation and add to cart PayPal buttons with facility to customize their PayPal checkout page.
+Handy features of the plugins are

+- **Four types of button** Pay Now, Buy Now, Add to Cart, Donation
+- **Customizable quantity field** which is available as text box and drop down box with possible selected values or range of values for all types of buttons
+- **Customizable PayPal Payment Button**
+- **Customizable PayPal Checkout page**, change header logo and page color etc
+- **Output can be a PayPal form** with Default or Customizable PayPal button **or a URL to PayPal payment/cart page** that can be used on linked texts
+- **All type of PayPal button options** i.e. large, small, with and without Credit Card Logos
+- **Set Thank you page** after successful payment to return the user back to your website
+- **Set Handling and Shipping charges**
+- **Allow buyer to add a note to order**

 Possible usage of the plugin are as follows

     Pay Now Button: [paypal_button type="paynow" amount="100"]
     Buy Now Button: [paypal_button type="buynow" name="WordPres Portfolio Theme" amount="100"]
     Donation Button: [paypal_button type="donate" amount="100"]
     Add to cart Button: [paypal_button type="cart" name="Computer Table" amount="100"]
+    Payment Link: [paypal_button type="buynow" name="WordPres Portfolio Theme" amount="100" echo_link=1]

 Set your PayPal E-Mail address and Checkout page customization in Settings->PayPal Buttons.